 XCSoar will generate a number of additional files at run time.
-These will be placed in the XCSoarData directory (Windows PC, Windows and Android mobile devices), or the .xcsoar directory (Unix/Linux PC).
-From the first run, XCSoar will create and maintain the files Default.tsk (Default Task), default.prf (configuration settings), xcsoar.log, plus three directories: cache, config and logs.
+These will be placed in the XCSoarData directory (Windows PC and Windows Mobile devices), or the .xcsoar directory (Unix/Linux PC).
+At first run, XCSoar will create the files Default.tsk (Default Task), default.prf (configuration settings), xcsoar.log (log of the startup progress), plus three directories: cache, config and logs.
 Additional files may be created/modified while XCSoar is running, such as task files (.tsk) and flight logs.

-2.5 Running XCSoar
+2.4 Running XCSoar